ursadropsus/forge-test/README.md

 writes.
 If you have Forge building already, this is about twenty minutes, most of which is a rebuild.

-If it looks like a waste of your time, it probably is — say so and I'll drop it.
+If it looks like a waste of your time, it probably is — I'm a non-expert working with AI, and may have missed something obvious.
 I'd rather you make that call than have me guess.

 ---